Kirollos25/checkers/README.md

-Note 📒 : code not compolete yet
+Note 📒 : code not complete yet

 1- install pygame in your pc